Contested Divorce Lawyer in Peoria

 - Child's adjustment to home, school, and community

 - Mental and physical health of all concerned

-- Any history of domestic violence or threats of violence against the child
+- Any history of domestic violence or threats of violence against the child or another person

 - Each parent's willingness to encourage a relationship with the other parent